deniztotuk/Group-2---Arabidopsis/README.md

 # Initial Data Preparation
 Filtering VCF Files
 The initial VCF files are filtered using GATK's SelectVariants to include only specific samples.
 This step is crucial for reducing data complexity and focusing analysis on relevant populations.
-Script is created by
+Script is created by Jasmin Kuar.

 ```bash
 # Activate the GATK environment